This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - One World Observatory tickets: General Admission Pricing – Standard $38, Combination: $48, All-Inclusive $58

-- Included in: The Sightseeing Pass, New York Pass, The Explorer Pass
+- Passes included in: The Sightseeing Pass, New York Pass, The Explorer Pass

 It seems like guests tend to forget about the view from the tallest building in the Western Hemisphere.
 That’s right.
 One World Trade Center is the tallest building on this side of the Atlantic Ocean.

-Located in the Financial District, the view from the top is unmatched.
-From its spot on the southern tip of Manhattan, you can actually see the curves of the whole island from the observation deck.
+Located in the Financial District, the amazing views from the top are unmatched.
+From its spot on the southern tip of Manhattan, you can actually see the curves of the whole island from the indoor observation deck.
 On a clear day, it really feels like you can see forever.

 When I visited this New York City observatory last, it was after dark.
 It’s one thing to see New York during the day, it’s quite another sight to see the taillights illuminating Fifth Avenue and the brightest point of light halfway up, Times Square.

 The best time to visit One World Observatory is midday with clear skies.
-For significant savings, visit on Tuesdays!
-After 5 p.m. on Tuesdays, the 9/11 Memorial Museum is free.
-Spend the afternoon with a view at One World Observatory, explore the 9/11 Memorial, then heading to the Museum after 5 p.m.
+For significant savings, visit on Mondays!
+From 3:30 p.m. to 5 p.m. on Mondays, the 9/11 Memorial Museum is free.
+Spend the afternoon with 360-degree views at One World Observatory–using my tips for visiting the 9/11 Memorial–then head to the Museum at 3:30 p.m.

 Empire State Building